Table of contents

 While often used interchangeably, employee relations case management typically focuses on workplace conflicts, investigations, and disciplinary actions.
 HR case management encompasses all HR-related requests, including benefits, payroll, and general inquiries.

 AI automates repetitive casework, routes issues intelligently, and provides real-time insights into workload trends.
-Instead of waiting for manual triage, employees get instant answers or are connected to the right HR expert automatically.
-This not only speeds up resolutions but also improves consistency and employee satisfaction.
+Instead of waiting for manual triage, employees can get instant answers or are able to be connected to the right HR expert automatically.
+This not only helps to speed up resolutions but also to improve consistency and employee satisfaction.